Classification of simply-transitive Levi non-degenerate hypersurfaces in $\mathbb{C}^3$: Abstract

 \section{Abstract}

-Holomorphically homogeneous CR {\em real} hypersurfaces $M^3 \subset \C^2$ were classified by \'Elie Cartan in 1932.
-A folklore legend tells that an unpublished manuscript of Cartan also treated the next dimension $M^5 \subset \C^3$ (in conjunction with his study of bounded homogeneous domains), but no paper or electronic document currently circulates.

-In the last 20 years, much progress on this classification problem in $\C^3$ has been made.
-Fels--Kaup classified the $2$-nondegenerate hypersurfaces with constant Levi rank $1$, obtaining a list that is entirely {\em tubular}.
-For Levi non-degenerate hypersurfaces, substantial efforts due to Loboda and Doubrov--Medvedev--The settled the multiply-transitive case, and the lists are extensive.
-Recently, Kossovs\-kiy--Loboda completed the strongly pseudoconvex (Levi-definite) simply-transitive case, and all models found are tubular.
-Only the simply-transitive case with split Levi signature remained.

-We perform this last study by employing an independent Lie-algebraic approach.
-A key new geometric tool is a coordinate-free formula for the fundamental (complexified) quartic tensor, which in particular can be specialized to Lie algebra data.
-Our final result has a {\em unique} (Levi-indefinite) non-tubular model, which admits planar equi-affine symmetry.
+Holomorphically homogeneous CR real hypersurfaces $M^3 \subset \mathbb{C}^2$ were classified by \'Elie Cartan in 1932.
+In the next dimension, we complete the classification of simply-transitive Levi non-degenerate hypersurfaces $M^5 \subset \mathbb{C}^3$ using a novel Lie algebraic approach independent of any earlier classifications of abstract Lie algebras.
+Central to our approach is a new coordinate-free formula for the fundamental (complexified) quartic tensor.
+Our final result has a unique (Levi-indefinite) non-tubular model, for which we demonstrate geometric relations to planar equi-affine geometry.

-While this article was under preparation, Loboda posted his synthetic memoir arXiv:2006.07835, where he also addressed the simply-transitive Levi-indefinite case.
-We can hence compare and clarify both lists of simply-transitive models.

-A striking corollary is that {\em all} locally homogeneous real hypersurfaces $M^5 \subset \C^3$ are now fully classified by these contributions.